srmadscience/voltdb-task-and-migrate-demo/README.md

 ### Configure Export Streams

 In order to fully observe the functionality of this demo you'll need to get export up and running.
-This can be done in two ways
+This can be done in two ways:

 #### Configure Streams from within the VoltDB GUI